laurynasvalenta/symfony-braindump/README.md

 * Analysis of [the official Symfony Certification topics](https://certification.symfony.com/exams/symfony.html) declared by the Symfony.
 * Set of lists that must be memorized by heart.

+Every exam topic (or Symfony component) is analysed by following this structure:

+1. Relevant documentation pages are linked in the text.
+2. Key concepts (e.g. Cache Adapters, Form Types, Validator Constraints) are identified, their parts are listed.
+3. The following standard lists are created:
+   * Symfony Events
+   * Symfony Attributes
+   * Constants
+   * Interfaces

 ## Contents

 ### Symfony Certification Topics